nabil1440/nabil1440/README.md

 ### Hi there 👋

 #### What am I doing these days?
-Next JS and React Native projects.
+Next JS and React Native projects, using AWS to host the the back ends with EC2.

 ### My current tech stack:
 #### Node JS, Express JS, PostgreSQL, Next JS, React Native.